DavidCradock/X/README.md

 - Create 2D sprite rendering
 - Rewrite joy part of input
 - Remove and replace glm with own code?
-- Add padding to vector classes
+- Add padding to vector classes and test speed increase
-- Check CImageAtlasPacker